 - a.
-No feedstuffs containing mammalian or avian-derived protein sources are permitted, except milk and milk products. - b.
-Buffaloes must not be fed antibiotics, including ionophores, coccidiostats or other substances deliberately to boost growth or feed efficiency. - c.
+No feedstuffs containing mammalian or avian-derived protein sources are permitted, with the exception of milk and milk products. - b.
+Dairy buffaloes must not be treated with rBST. - c.
+Buffaloes must not be fed antibiotics, including ionophores, coccidiostats or other substances deliberately to boost growth, feed efficiency or milk production. - d.
 Antibiotics can be used in individual animals only therapeutically (i.e., disease treatment) as directed by a licensed veterinarian.